Den4ick240/ftd_lua_sdk/README.md

 ### Features

+- inserts "Update" function that saves "I" into a global variable and calls "Main" function (so you have to create "Main" function, and "I" is available globally)
 - Combines several files into one based on 'require(...)' statements.
 Builds a dependency tree, so your files will be combined in the right order.
 - Can collapse files to a single line to save space in the LUA Box
 - Can exclude some files that you don't want in the LUA Box (stubs for example)